 The steps are a program of recovery.
 Deciding to stop is not enough to stop us; we need to be pro-active.
-Step work is a great way to spend the time when you would have been drinking, and it transforms our lives into stable, rewarding processes that require no running to the bottle.
+Step work is a great way to spend the time when you would have been using, and it transforms our lives into stable, rewarding processes that generate no compulsion.